HomeOfAviSynthPlusEvolution/neo_f3kdb/README.md

 F3kdb is a deband filter originally written for AviUtl and later ported to AviSynth by [SAPikachu](https://github.com/SAPikachu) many years ago.

 Legacy format support is removed and the filter is renamed to avoid confusion.
+SSE4.1 is now required to run optimized routine.
+SSE4.1 is supported since Intel Penryn (2007) and AMD bulldozer (2011).

 ## Usage